SabiMantock/second-capstone/README.md

 # 📖 Javascript Group Capstone <a name="about-project"></a>

-> In this project, a website for movies is being build.
+> In this project, a website for movies is being built.
 The external API used for showing movies and its details is [IMDBbOT](https://github.com/SpEcHiDe/IMDbOT/wiki).
 > The webapp has 2 user interfaces.

 - A home page showing a list of movies items that you can interact with the like button